Forgotosleep/lemon-learn-english/documentation.md

 #### GET/levels/:id

-> Gets all the Level entities.
+> Gets a single Level entity based on its ID

 _Request Header_